-The requirement to report what was accomplished in a day, by whom, and with what equipment and materials is often viewed in the field as relatively unimportant.
-But even though this reporting may seem excessive, it is the basis for budgeting and planning.
-Without accurate data on what work is actually done, it is impossible to properly prepare the next budget.
-And if the budget is unrealistic, planning will suffer and employees, equipment, or materials may be sent to the wrong location.
-Supervisory personnel should always encourage accurate reporting.
+The requirement to report what was accomplished in a day, by whom, and with what equipment and materials can easily be viewed in the field as relatively unimportant.
+However, this is the basis for obtaining additional funding and telling the maintenance story.
+Without accurate data on what work is actually being done, it is impossible to properly discuss and identify the growing needs of the department and the true costs to deliver.
+Supervisory personnel should always encourage accurate reporting and review data for compliance

-Environmental Sensitivity
+10-15 Environmental Sensitivity